sailfish009/openstructure/modules/io/doc/mmcif.rst

     Also available as :meth:`GetChainList`.
 May also be modified by :meth:`AddChain` or :meth:`SetChainList`.

+  .. attribute:: chainintervalls

+    List of intervals on the chain list.
+Needed if there a several sets of chains and transformations to create the bio unit.
+Comes as a list of tuples.
+First component is the start, second is the right border of the interval.

+    Also available as :meth:`GetChainIntervalList`.
+Is automatically modified by :meth:`AddChain`, :meth:`SetChainList` and :meth:`MMCifInfo.AddBioUnit`.

   .. attribute:: operations

     Translations and rotations needed to create the bio unit.
 Filled with